GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 The indirect triangulation phenomenon leveraged by our method becomes almost infeasible, and the distance cannot be accurately estimated.
 Nonetheless, even in challenging cases where no clear cone intersection can be visually distinguished, the network sometimes manages to perform correct detections by relying on the prior it has learned during training.

-All in all, the proposed deep neural architecture has shown to be a robust and powerful methods for performing the aggregation step of the #acr("ASSL") pipeline.
+In summary, the proposed deep neural architecture has shown to be a robust and powerful method for performing the aggregation step of the #acr("ASSL") pipeline.

 // NN rightfully infers the presence of a source in the front, but predicts an inacurrate distance leading to missing the detection in the end.